 New value stream (VS) operating models are becoming increasingly popular within financial services.
 They allow organisations to organise resources around the steps needed to deliver customer value.
 Examples for financial service firms may include ‘providing customers with access & management of their pension’.

 This agile business design technique can be used to respond to regulatory requirements.
-For instance, following a recent FCA Consultation paper, firms will be asked to identify business services that, if disrupted, would cause most harm to their consumers or market integrity – referred to as Important Business Services (IBS).
+The new policy has confirmed that firms must identify business services that, if disrupted, would cause most harm to their consumers or market integrity – referred to as Important Business Services (IBS).
 IBSs will be set to remain within agreed impact tolerance.
 Examples may include ‘administration of pension with a tolerance of 12h’.

 To identify IBSs, firms should take similar steps as for VS, whilst following the guidance provided by the regulator on the matter.
 Organisations should:

 Ultimately, firms can align VSs to their IBSs.
 For example, a VS aligned to an IBS could be described as: ‘providing customers with access to their pensions through the channel of their choice, with no disruption of more than 12h’.
-This way, organisations combine the business with the risk side, and align resources to address both innovation and resilience.
+This way, organisations combine the business with the risk side, and align resources to ensure end to end innovation.

 Firms have invested time and money into building operational risk management processes to help minimise disruption.
 The operational risk reporting pack is a staple of many board meetings.
 Yet, many of our clients report that they struggle to drive changes that successfully balance operational resilience with the need to adapt quickly.